 As a rule, Project Managers are responsible for answering these two questions:

+- What user problem does the product solve?
+2. How does it do better than its competition?
 These are the fundamentals of every product: new or existing, and you better not start working on the project with no clear answer to those.

+Product Managers have to communicate with a lot of people.
+Stakeholders, designers, developers, QA engineers, marketing team, sales team, and that's probably not the whole list!
 What I'm trying to say is that PM's reach is extended to every person involved in the project.
 This great responsibility comes with the power to help create beautiful products with your team.

 As you might have guessed, there are a lot of skills needed to be a good Project Manager.
 The trick is to be equally good in all of them and achieve a balance between managing a project and managing people because this role involves both.